Tachyphonus

 Tachyphonus is a genus of birds in the tanager family Thraupidae.

 The genus was introduced by the French ornithologist Louis Pierre Vieillot in 1816 with the white-lined tanager as the type species.
 The name combines the Ancient Greek words takhus "fast" and phōneō "to speak".

 Taxonomy

-A molecular phylogenetic study of the tanager family published in 2014 indicated that the genus as defined her is polyphyletic and paraphyletic relative to Lanio and Rhodospingus.
+A molecular phylogenetic study of the tanager family published in 2014 indicated that the genus as defined here is polyphyletic and paraphyletic relative to Lanio and Rhodospingus.